 PHIL 362 WESTERN POLITICAL PHILOSOPHY II (3 credits)

 An examination of the central ideas of modern political philosophers.
 Attention to major primary works by Locke, Rousseau, Burke, Mill, Marx and Nietzsche.
 Also listed as POLS 362.

 PHIL 363 BIOETHICS (4 credits)

 Introduces students to the major theoretical discussions and practical actions in the field of bioethics, with a focus on the implications that these discourses and practices have for a diverse and multicultural world.
 Includes an introduction to essential bioethical terminology and to a breadth of ethical theories and perspectives.
 Specific topics covered may include: human subject research, genetic technologies, justice and health care allocation, end of life alternatives, and so on.
 Prerequisite: Second-year standing or above.
-Also listed as ENST 363 and PAGS 363.
+Also listed as ENST 363.
 (WI)

 *PHIL 365 PHILOSOPHY OF LANGUAGE (3 credits)